stellaservice/glue_ops/README.md

     files:
       - filePath1
       - filePath2
+  namedMirrorSync:
+    type: mirror
+    synchronizationHash:
+      enabled: false # [default] - Only use this if GlueOps is the exclusive author (mirroring)
+      commentSyntax: '#' # [default]
+    source:
+      path: "path/from/rootDir" # Operates from source dir not cloned dir
+    files: [filePath1, filePath2]

 jobs:
   - name: UniqueName # Make this name unique (collisions for the same repo & base branch can be dangerous)